 We contacted the State several times about the delayed petition decision.
 In response to one email, the State Permit Coordinator telephoned a Director on July 15 to inform us “the petition was firmly stuck in internal review”.
 He kindly expressed his frustration with the problematic delays.
 Because the petition process now seemed likely to not even make it out of the Agency office, Directors became confused as to how to proceed but tried to move forward with scheduling suction harvesting.
 The dive service contractor was very busy helping other lakes with Milfoil control procedures.

-At the time of our July annual Association meeting the petition filed was still under Agency internal review and not released to the public by the ANR.
+At the time of our July annual Association meeting the petition was still under Agency internal review and not released to the public by the ANR.
 Ann Bove, an aquatic invasive species specialist from the Vermont Department of Environmental Conservation, who we felt could best explain the temporary closure had been invited to speak at our meeting but was unable to attend.
 Our snorkeler team could see no regrowth where the State peeled back the matting at their test sites.
 We were encouraged and informed attendees the Milfoil was dead at those test sites and spoke of being “cautiously optimistic” the Milfoil might also be dead in the deeper areas.
 If that was the case, we could forgo the expense and mess of suction harvesting and stated any such determinations would be up to the State.
 We stressed the need to continue monitoring the cove matting zone throughout the summer and asked for folks to please bear with us.
-Everyone was reminded again to strictly stay out of the buoys and keep a wide distance from any single buoys at other Milfoil sites.
-A week or so later, to our dismay, a cove property who had attended that meeting, gave permission for their renters to anchor a swim raft out into the middle of the buoy zone.
+Everyone was reminded again to strictly stay out of the buoys and keep a wide distance from any single buoys at other Milfoil sites around the lake.
+A week or so later, to our dismay, a cove property who had attended our meeting, gave permission for their renters to anchor a large swim raft out into the middle of the buoy zone!

 On July 21, Ann Bove from the VTDEC came to survey the cove.
 Ann has been a steady presence assisting our mission to get control over the Milfoil from the onset.
 We are very thankful for her many hours spent educating us and lending her technical expertise to advise us on how to best manage the Milfoil.